 Strong body, grassy astringency, complex vegetal flavors.
 This profile is likely a result of the lack of shading.
-Suitable for those who dislike the sweetness of shaded teas.
+Slightly buttery aftertaste with very slight hints of umami.
+Suitable for those who dislike the umami of shaded teas.

 As a fukamushi, this product steeps very fast.
 We recommend tea: 5 grams, time: 60 seconds, water: 70C/160F, 200 ml.
 But if this is too strong for you, reduce the amount of leaves or the time.
 Use a hotter temperature for even stronger body, lower temperature (or even cold steeping) for a sweeter profile.